-May 2017 through Summer 2018 – please also see our page on STAMARIL yellow fever vaccine.
+May 2017 through December 2018 – please also see our page on STAMARIL yellow fever vaccine.

 1. How do I know whether I need yellow fever vaccine for my trip?